 Casals, who had never had children, loved him like a son, or a grandson.
-Between the two, there existed not only an immense affection between the two, but also an openness and a lack of ceremony, that Casals had with no one else and which was a refreshing change from the excessive deference showed to him by so many people.
+Between the two, there existed not only an immense affection, but also an openness and a lack of ceremony, that Casals had with no one else and which was a refreshing change from the excessive deference showed to him by so many people.
 Istomin did not hesitate to tease him.
 In his letters, he never addressed him as “Dear Maestro” which was the norm, nearly the rule, but wrote “Dear Pablo” or even “Dear old boy”.
 Aside from his immense respect, Istomin was also the only one who once confronted Casals and engaged in a violent dispute.
 This happened during the 1955 Prades Festival.
 Of course, they reconciled immediately!

 Like the filial relationship they had in everyday life, Istomin sometimes tried to shake up Casals in music.
 The others, including Serkin, were too respectful to dare.
 Istomin could push Casals to take a faster tempo than he would have intended.
 Istomin was not only following him and “accompanying”, but also questioning him.
 It was especially in Brahms that their ideas tended to diverge.
 Casals found that Brahms was almost always played too fast.
 Istomin would later admit that Casals was right!